FICRA BUILDING TRUST

 BOARD OF DIRECTORS MEETING MINUTES

-Board Attendees: Jim Braden, Tony Moore, Gina Olson, Ray Kittelberger and Mimi Miller.
+Board Attendees: Jim Braden, Tony Moore, Gina Olson, Ray Kittelberger and Mimi Miller in attendance.

 Volunteers asked to sign in for the record.

-Minutes: The Feb 9, 2016 meeting minutes have been posted on-line, and were unanimously approved as corrected (brochure count).
+Minutes: The March 9, 2016 meeting minutes have been posted on-line, and were unanimously approved, (with small correction to name “Jean” to “Joan” )

 Consent Calendar Items: None

 Treasurers Report: Mimi Miller.
 Hal and Mimi to get together as soon as possible to move excess balance from the PayPal Account to FICRA account.
 Funds considered for investing at Sound Credit (keeping with the same institutions has value) will consider short term CD, as interests rates are expected to rise soon.
 Dave McHugh suggests 2-3% interest rates are available at Ally Bank and this should be considered.